El Toro Y

 The El Toro "Y" is a freeway interchange in Irvine, California where the Santa Ana Freeway, Interstate 5 (I-5), and the San Diego Freeway (at that point the I-405) merge.
 South of the El Toro Y, the highway is named the "San Diego Freeway" with the highway designation "I-5."
 Located in south Orange County, the interchange was named after the nearby city El Toro (now Lake Forest), and the now-closed Marine Corps Air Station El Toro, located northeast of the interchange.

+Principally, it can be seen as splitting northbound traffic from south Orange County and San Diego County into the Los Angeles area's two major north–south routes: I-5, which heads through the center of Orange County towards Downtown Los Angeles, and I-405, which serves the area's western parts.
 The "Y" is one of the busiest interchanges in the world; from 1975 to 2002, daily traffic surged from 102,000 to 356,000 vehicles a day.

 The "Y" was where American broadcast reporter Zoey Tur of KCBS-TV, via news helicopter, first located and broadcast O.J.
-Simpson's white Ford Bronco slow-speed police chase exclusively for 22 minutes on June 17, 1994.
+Simpson's white Ford Bronco slow-speed police chase northbound exclusively for 22 minutes on June 17, 1994.
 In the cleft of the "Y" lies the Irvine Spectrum Center.